xtendui/xtendui/src/gatsby/markdown/components/sticky-flow/index.md

 description: "Advanced animation for postion sticky to show content on scroll for better usability."
 ---

+StickyFlow is a standalone plugin that enhance **css sticky position** by making it **scroll the content also if overflowing the window**.

 ## Javascript

 Import the **javascript** file with `import 'xtendui/src/stickyflow'`.